articulate-common-lisp/articulate-common-lisp.github.io/env~lispworks-setup.md

 It installs in the usual way for an OSX or Windows application.

-The user is recomended to review the LispWorks manual for operation of the system.
+The user is recommended to review the LispWorks manual for operation of the system.

 Notes